 Data design options are only available when the project tree is displayed in the original language used to create the project.

-Data design options (i.e., design menu options) are only available when the project tree is displayed in the original language used to create the project.
+Data design options (i.e., design menu options, including creating new axes or measures) are only available when the project tree is displayed in the original language used to create the project.

 Search functionality is available across all languages.